harshvardhaniimi/personal-website/content/blog/2023-04-26-gpt/index.Rmd

 ## Introduction

 Many people may ask what ChatGPT is.
 To answer this question, we asked ChatGPT to "define what ChatGPT is."
-Here is the definition ChatGPT provided: "ChatGPT is a large language model trained by [OpenAI](https://openai.com/), based on the GPT (Generative Pre-trained Transformer) architecture.
+Here is the definition ChatGPT provided:

+> ChatGPT is a large language model trained by [OpenAI](https://openai.com/), based on the GPT (Generative Pre-trained Transformer) architecture.
 It uses deep learning techniques to generate human-like responses to text-based inputs, such as chat messages, emails, or social media posts.
+>
-ChatGPT has been trained on a vast amount of text data and is capable of understanding natural language and context, allowing it to provide accurate and coherent responses to a wide range of questions and topics.
-Its capabilities make it a useful tool for various applications, such as chatbots, customer service, and language translation."
+> ChatGPT has been trained on a vast amount of text data and is capable of understanding natural language and context, allowing it to provide accurate and coherent responses to a wide range of questions and topics.
+Its capabilities make it a useful tool for various applications, such as chatbots, customer service, and language translation.

 This definition means that ChatGPT is an AI-powered chatbot that uses Large Language Models (LLMs) to produce a response.
 LLMs are trained on massive databases of knowledge or content, allowing them to predict the next "word" in a sentence.
 They operate at incredible speeds and integrate information from their training database with what they recall from previous conversations with the user.
 A "word" could be a literary word, piece of code, or any other mode of input.